Generative Adversarial Networks#

 The generator want to minimize,

-To assist with understanding the GAN loss function, consider these end members,
+To assist with understanding the GAN loss function and the system of competing agents, consider these end members,

 \(\quad\) then the discriminator loss is,